GfellerLab/MixMHC2pred/README.md

   presented peptides, it does not output a predicted affinity value, simply a score.

+* Input should consist of list of peptides, likely of sizes 12-21 amino acid long (shorter peptides return *nan* scores for the moment, while there is only a very low probability for longer peptides to be presented on HLA-II).
+  At the moment, MixMHC2pred is not cutting longer peptides/proteins into shorter fragments but use the peptides given in input as is.

-* The score is computed for each allele provided in input, and the maximal score is used to determine the most likely allele (column 2 in output file).
+* The score is computed for each allele provided in input, and the maximal score is used to determine the most likely allele (column *BestAllele* in output file).

-* The score returned (*%Rank*, column 3) corresponds to a percentile rank (best score is 0, worst score is 100).
+* The score returned (column *%Rank*) corresponds to a percentile rank (best score is 0, worst score is 100).
 This tells among random peptides, the percent of peptides expected to be better binders to this allele than the given peptide.
 This score is computed such that the top 1% best random peptides will have a length distribution following the one observed in naturally presented peptides.

-* The *%Rank_perL* (column 4) is similar but computed only between peptides having the same length.
+* The *%Rank_perL* is similar but computed only between peptides having the same length.
 This score thus doesn't follow the length distribution observed in naturally presented ligands.

 * The *BestCore* and *Best_s* returned correspond to the most likely binding core and offset for the given peptide towards its best allele.